Public Liability Insurance

 - Whether you have customers or members of the public visiting your premises

 - Whether you conduct work in public places or properties other than your own premises

 - How many employees you have and how they are trained and supervised

 You can take public and products liability insurance as part of our Small Business Advantage insurance, brought to you in partnership with Allianz.
-Combine it with a range of other types of business cover in a single policy.
+You can take this cover out singularly or combine it with a range of other types of business cover in a single policy.

 Public Liability Insurance

 For many companies, insurance is a fundamental part of doing business.
 Public liability cover, for example, may be a basic requirement of your operating licence.
 In many cases your potential clients, suppliers or investors will want to know that the financial stability of your business is protected.
 You may need to provide evidence of your insurance arrangements as part of the tender process for contracts, or during negotiations for credit lines or funding.